rjankovic/MySQLNEaT/README.md

 How to use it
 =============

-1. create a database driver and let it connect to the database:
+Create a database driver and let it connect to the database:

 <code>DBDriverMySql driver = new DBDriverMySql(connectionString);</code>

-2. create a factory for query parts:
+Create a factory for query parts:

 <code>DbDeployableMySql dbe = new DbDeployableMySql();</code>

-3. now you can do something like this:
+Now you can do something like this:

 <code>driver.Query("INSERT INTO `users` (`name`, `email`, `salary`) VALUES('Foo' 'Bar', 1234)");</code>